MadinBloch/Web-Development-2.0-Course-Repository/README.md

 - Version control using Git
 - Deployment and hosting on platforms like Heroku, Netlify, or AWS

-3. Follow the instructions in each assignment or project folder to set up and run the application.

 ## About Me

 Madin Bloch
 Student of BCA | Web Developer.

-Passionate BCA student with a keen interest in web development.
+Passionate BCA student with a keep interest in web development.
 Proficient in CSS, HTML,Php and Bootstrap, MySQl currently expanding skills in the MEARN stack (MongoDB, Express.js, Angular, React.js, Node.js).
 Committed to continuous learning and leveraging technology to build engaging and user-friendly web experiences.

 Feel free to explore the code and projects in this repository.
 If you have any questions or suggestions, don't hesitate to reach out to me.